Frequently Asked Questions

 Our DCP Parents group has a special relationship with the Marriott- and Hilton-owned hotels at Flamingo Crossings, including our Night Before Check-In Meet Ups.
 Learn more about staying right next door to where your students will be living in our GUIDES section of our Facebook page.

-If you’re flying in for check-in, we encourage you to have a rental car at your disposal.
+If you’re flying in for check-in, you may wish to have a rental car at your disposal.
 Taxi fares can be extremely high and having a vehicle will greatly increase your flexibility in being able to help your student shop for needed items locally.

 When will my CP find out what type of shoes they need for their role?